rsdoiel/rsdoiel.github.io/blog/2016/05/30/amp-cards-and-open-graph.md

 + The Financial Times

 In additional to the publishers there is participation by tech companies such as Google, Pinterest, Twitter, LinkedIn and Wordpress.com.
-In the area of news content delivery these efforts are posed to grain a modest level of adoption.
-Like Twitter Cards and Open Graph the recommendations for Accelerated Mobile Pages has some strong benefits for web crawlers and search engines allowing the content is surfaced clearly and enabling simple distinction from advertisements.
+Accelerated Mobile Pages offer benefits for web crawlers and search engines supporting surfacing content is clearly and enabling easier distinction from advertisements.

 ### Instant Articles